-There a number of challenges you face when starting a business.
-If you’re prepared and have a strong business plan, you’ll be ready to deal with anything thrown your way.
+There are several challenges you face when starting a business.
+You’ll be ready to deal with anything if you’re prepared and have a strong business plan.

-Before you start writing your business plan you should make an outline.
+Before you start writing your business plan, you should outline it.

 For example, your business plan sections might include:

 - Title page

 - Finance factors

 You must add meat to the bone once you have your plan’s structure.
 But how do you write a business plan for your startup that will put you in a position to succeed?